This article provides you with an in-depth analysis of how caching works, plus how to set it up in Joomla for optimal performance.

 A new option that has been added in Joomla 3.5 is Platform specific caching.
 When you leave caching disabled you won't notice it, but if you enable it, a new option appears:

 Use this option when you offer device-specific content.
 Maybe you make sure some modules only load on non-mobile devices.
 Then this option prevents caching issues between devices, like mobile users getting a cached version of a desktop view.
-Note that most users don't need this option, also if you are using CSS to hide things with classes like hidden-phone.
+Note that most users don't need this option, also when you are using CSS to hide things with classes like hidden-phone.

 System - Page Cache plugin